 Both gerunds and infinitives can follow a verb, as in, "I don’t like losing," or, "I don’t like to lose."
-They can also both be the subject of a sentence, as in, "Catching a speeding ball is hard," or, "To catch a speeding ball is hard."
+They can also both be the subject of a sentence, as in, "Catching a chicken is difficult," or, "To catch a chicken is difficult."

 But only gerunds follow prepositions.
 For example, it’s correct to say, "I can’t leave a painting without finishing it," but it’s not correct to say, "I can’t leave a painting without to finish it."